dwhiffing/fury/content/aar/iof/iof2_aj/body.md

 As that's going on the next crisis is in Kenya, with a big well-escorted attack from the direction of Entebbe.
-Twenty-two coming in, and I've only got 10 to defend with!
+Twenty-two coming in, and I've only got 10 to defend with\!
 I scramble all my F-5s, and anything else which can fly is ordered into the air to evacuate over the coast.
 My supersonic F-5s can get to the raid in time, no problem, but the difficulty is that I only have rear-aspect missiles, so my usual